justin-carver/Aggresh/README.md

 ## Run-Down
 If you wish to read a detailed walk-through of this application, please reference

+## API
+Here's a short list of custom functions you should be aware of if you decide to hack this repo.

+    generateGrid(url, $FILTER);
+    'highestVoted' -- Generates a grid with highest-voted posts in descending order.

 ## Frameworks
 *Built with...*
 - Pure JavaScript